CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

 * [Windows](https://docs.docker.com/docker-for-windows/install/)

 > Note that the Windows version of Docker is designed for 64bit Windows 10 Pro.
 For older or non-pro (home) versions of Windows, try installing Docker Toolbox: https://docs.docker.com/toolbox/toolbox_install_windows/
+> Windows users, Docker should install in Linux container mode by default.
+Resist the tempation to switch to Windows container mode, as we will be using Linux containers in the workshop.

 ## Download the workshop code